isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cpumask_set_cpu.md

 [:octicons-tag-24: v6.3](https://github.com/torvalds/linux/commit/516f4d3397c9e90f4da04f59986c856016269aa1)
 <!-- [/FEATURE_TAG] -->

-Set a bit for a CPU in a BPF cpumask.
+Set a bit for a CPU in a BPF CPU-mask.

 ## Definition

-`cpu`: The CPU to be set in the cpumask.
+`cpu`: The CPU to be set in the CPU-mask.

-`cpumask`: The BPF cpumask in which a bit is being set.
+`cpumask`: The BPF CPU-mask in which a bit is being set.

 <!-- [KFUNC_DEF] -->
 `#!c void bpf_cpumask_set_cpu(u32 cpu, struct bpf_cpumask *cpumask)`